QihanQG/ECS-189G-final-project/report.md

 ### Helped and Hurt Rows

-The notebook also checks which rows improved or got worse compared with the control run.
-This is useful for qualitative analysis, but it is not the main metric.
+We also compare each few-shot run against the control row by row.

 | Comparison | Better Than Control | Worse Than Control |
 |---|---:|---:|